Renewable energy applications

 There is a widespread consensus on the need to move towards sustainability in energy provision.
 Renewable energy technologies are diverse and, therefore, have very different effects upon the local environment.
 This means we need to balance the benefits and disadvantages of renewable energy development.

-In Perth and Kinross, the renewable energy technologies that offer the greatest potential, at least in the short term, in addition to the existing large-scale hydro schemes, are wind energy, small-scale hydro and the use of forest residues.
+In Perth and Kinross, the renewable energy technologies that offer the greatest potential, at least in the short term, in addition to the existing large-scale hydro schemes, are wind energy, small-scale hydro, the use of forest residues and solar installations.

 Modern wind energy technologies and developments offer opportunities in supporting and developing the economy of Perth and Kinross to our benefit.
 However, wind farms, especially on a large scale, may have significant local impacts on the environment.

 What advice is there for wind energy planning applications?